Whether you’re in the midst of a creative high or low, Lammas is an auspicious time to pause, measure, and appreciate your journey.

 Lammas is the cross-quarter holiday most often ignored.
 We’re no longer an agrarian culture.
 Yet this “first fruits” celebration still runs in our blood, making this an ideal time to evaluate your year so far.
 So under-celebrated, today we could even call this practice a “secret.”
 Here it is: an August mid-year review can be as pivotal to productivity as your January new year’s resolutions.

-Okay–technically we’re just about a week past the official Lammas date.
+Okay–technically we’re a couple days past the official Lammas date.
 The farmers “first fruits” holiday is traditionally celebrated on August 1 and is astrologically exact on August 6/7 (when the Sun reaches 15 degrees Leo).
 It is energetically exact whenever you become aware of the spiritual truth that you are an expression of the Sun–that everything in your life–if you trace it back far enough–begins with the Sun.

 In the body, the solar plexus, the chakra behind your navel holds your sunniness.
 This is your energetic throne, the seat of your power and authority.
 Feeling punched in the gut is a common sensation if you suffer a blow to your ego, who is your internal Sun, the star of your own show.
 To summon this archetype into awareness, start with a gentle awareness of your solar plexus.
 A good Lammas warm-up would be to gently breathe into this part of your body and notice, how are things feeling here?
 You might even do this every day for a week.
 Notice the ups and downs.
 Become aware of your inner king’s triggers.